jiahuei/COMIC-Pretrained-Captioning-Models/README.md

 ## Version
-The checkpoints should be compatible with release v1.0 and v1.0.1.
+The checkpoints should be compatible with release v1.0 through v1.1.

 ## Misc